LanoCodes/Individual-Project-COSC412/README.md

 #### Introduction
 1. Project Overview
->The purpose of this system is to be able to make a very quick purchase, with particular focus being pointed at purchasing footwear.
-Not intended to be a “catch-all," being able to hit any site, but this project is aimed at implementing a system that allows for a purchase of a shoe from some specific site not yet determined
+>The purpose of this system is to be able to take the fuss out of picking a new place to ea and give the user a restaurant nearby that they "must" go to.
+It will not allow the user to choose any preferences about the restaurant beforehand, such as the type of food served, whether or not it has a bar, etc. Instead, the user's location will be determined, or the user will specify a city and and have a restaurant be picked for them.
 2. Project Deliverables
 - All items to be delivered, including delivery dates and location
 - Items to be delivered:
     -  Class Diagram
     -  Use Cases
     -  Tool Rundown
-    -  Estimated costs breakdown
-    -  Cost(s) to consumer
     -  Cost(s) to build
 3. Evolution of the SPMP
-- Should it become unlawful to develop the system:
-    -  The project should pivot from being software that aims to make an immediate pivot in redesign and refocus to another purpose entirely
+- Should the system be a success and more features/pivots in function become wanted:
+    -
 - If costs to run/host/test project becomes exorbitant:
-    -  Update professor immediately and seek alternative demonstration methods to alleviate burden
+    -  Update professor immediately and seek alternative demonstration methods to alleviate burden.
+Though, being the GitHub offers the ability to host projects, this may not be a major concern.

 4. Reference Materials
 - Tentative: